-When it comes to Antarctic expedition ships, don’t ever let anyone tell you otherwise: size matters.
-A lot.
-Size, believe it or not, is the greatest determining factor when choosing a ship, because size determines price, itinerary, time on shore, comforts, extra amenities, luxuries and everything else that goes along with cruising to one of the most remote destinations on the planet.
+When it comes to Antarctic expedition ships, don’t let anyone tell you differently, because size does matter… A lot.
+Believe it or not, size is the greatest factor you should consider when choosing a ship.
+Why? because size determines price, itinerary, time onshore, comforts, extra amenities and everything else that goes along with cruising to one of the most remote destinations on the planet.

-Now, this does not mean that one size is better for all.
-Everyone has different needs and desires, so it’s simply a matter of determining which size is best suited to which guest.
+Now, this doesn’t mean that one size fits all.
+Everyone has different needs and desires, meaning it is a simple question of what size fits you.

 Ship Size Comparison

-Cruising around Antarctica is unlike any other kind of cruising trip, so it pays to leave all preconceptions aside and concentrate on the important attributes when selecting your preferred ship.
-Down here, you want a ship that performs well under harsh conditions and offers you a safe and warm haven after days spent exploring what is the most inhospitable, albeit breathtaking, landscape on earth.
+Cruising around Antarctica is unlike any other kind of cruise, so it pays to leave all preconceptions at sea and concentrate on the important attributes when making your selection.
+Cruising around the most inhospitable, albeit breathtaking landscapes, you want your ship to perform well under harsh conditions and offer you a safe and warm haven after days spent exploring.

 Smaller Ships Comparison